Fatigue analysis of the Self-balancing Racking Screen

 There are various standards for calculating the fatigue life of structures.
 In this case, the German standard DIN 15018 was used.

-According to the selected standard, the type of welding (W0) and the class of use (6) were determined for which permissible fatigue stresses (120 MPa) were established.
+According to the selected standard, the type of welding (W0) and the class of use (6) were determined permissible fatigue stresses (120 MPa).

-Fatigue endurance curve showing the relationship between the level of stress in the cycle and durability is shown in Figure 3.
+Fatigue endurance curve showing the relation between the level of the stress in the cycle and durability is shown in Figure 3.